nathanaelseen/nathanaelseen.github.io/index.md

 Dear Reader,

 Welcome to this site.

-I write extensively on **Mathematics** in this website, among other things, in my free time.
+I write extensively on Mathematics in my free time.

-Just treat this site, as your one-stop _Wiki_ for all the Math stuffs.
+You can find all my mathematical writeups under the `Publications' section!

 ~ Nathanael Seen